 Studies have shown racial bias based on the name on a resume.
 Even the most enlightened of us may have subtle biases for or against different groups in different roles.
 Leaving out your demographic information helps me assess you solely on your merits.

 Most applicant tracking systems (ATS) use your email address to connect your social media accounts and profile photos to your job application.
 For privacy and to help counteract any potential biases in hiring, we use the "Candidate Privacy Settings" in Workable, our hiring software to select "Never show candidate photos" and "Do not show links to candidates social profiles."

 When I have hundreds of resumes to read, I need filters.
 Not every resume gets the same level of attention and detail.
 I don’t have the time.
 This is a fact of hiring, and you should know the truth.

 This section is dedicated to the red flags that tell me I can stop reading and archive your application.

 Not Following Application Instructions

-Most companies use an applicant tracking system (ATS) to manage recruiting, interviewing, and hiring.
+Most companies use an ATS to manage recruiting, interviewing, and hiring.
 Use the application form provided.
 Follow the directions.
 Answer all of the questions, even the optional ones.

-I appreciate people who show extra interest by following me on Twitter or by getting an email introduction from a mutual friend is nice but unnecessary.
+Showing extra interest by following me on Twitter or by getting an email introduction from a mutual friend is nice but unnecessary.
 Please don't add me on LinkedIn.

-I do not appreciate strangers who cold email me their resume instead of going through the application system that we took the time to set up.
-Going outside of the system screws up the process, adds work for me, and suggests that you think you’re too good for it.
+I do not appreciate strangers who cold email me their resume instead of going through our application system.
+Going outside of the system screws up our process, adds work for me, and suggests that you think you’re too good for it.